-The definition of a mercantile agent can be found in section 2(1) of the Sale of Goods Law, Law Number 10(I)/1994.
+The definition of a mercantile agent can be found in section 2(1) of the Sale of Goods Law, Law 10(I) of 1994.
 He is the person who has in the customary course of his business as such agent authority either to sell goods, or consign goods for the purposes of sale, or to buy goods, or to raise money on the security of goods.
-The significance of the term 'mercantile agent' has been greatly reduced nowadays and has become very scarce.
+The significance of the term "mercantile agent" has been greatly reduced nowadays and has become very scarce.